 First Call Resolution Comprehensive Guide Launched

-FCR is the KING of all call center metrics because measuring & improving it helps reduce operating costs & customers at risk of defection, improves Esat & Csat, & increase selling opportunities & NPS.”COEUR D'ALENE, ID, UNITED STATES, April 26, 2022 /EINPresswire.com/ -- SQM group has developed a comprehensive guide for the first call resolution metric.
+FCR is the KING of all call center metrics because measuring & improving it helps reduce operating costs & customers at risk of defection, improves Esat & Csat, & increase selling opportunities & NPS.”VERNON, BRITISH COLUMBIA, CANADA, April 26, 2022 /EINPresswire.com/ -- SQM group has developed a comprehensive guide for the first call resolution metric.
 This guide is based on conducting First Call Resolution (FCR) research with over 500 leading North American call centers, and SQM is considered the gold standard for defining, measuring, tracking, benchmarking, and improving FCR to deliver great call center customer service at the lowest cost.
 The guide answers the following questions:

 — Mike Desmarais, MBA - Founder & CEO of SQM Group